-In debug mode, the Deep Security Agent and Deep Security Virtual Appliance captures a certain number of packets (specified by the setting below: "Number of Packets to retain in Debug Mode").
-When a rule is triggered and debug mode is on, Deep Security Agent and Deep Security Virtual Appliance will keep a record of the last number of packets that passed before the rule was triggered.
-It will return those packets to the Deep Security Manager as Debug Events.
+In debug mode, Deep Security Agent and Deep Security Virtual Appliance captures a certain number of packets (specified by the setting Number of Packets to retain in Debug Mode).
+When a rule is triggered and debug mode is enabled, Deep Security Agent and Deep Security Virtual Appliance keep a record of the last number of packets that passed before the rule was triggered.
+It returns those packets to Deep Security Manager as Debug Events.